NuRisk: A Visual Question Answering Dataset for Agent-Level Risk Assessment in Autonomous Driving: Results Discussion

 \subsubsection{Impact of Input Modality}

 As shown in Table~\ref{tab:modality_results}, incorporating textual physics information yields substantial performance gains, particularly for proprietary models.
 Gemini-2.5-Flash, for instance, achieves a peak accuracy of 0.92 and an MAE of 0.19, significantly outperforming both its vision-only counterpart in Table~\ref{tab:prompting_results} and the text-only Gemini-1.5-Pro baseline from the paper~\cite{gao2025words}.
 In contrast, open-source models fail to realize similar improvements.
-This is largely due to their limited context windows, which cannot effectively process the token-intensive textual data; for InternVL3-8B, this leads to a dramatic increase in response time from 1.36 ms to over 21 ms.
+This is largely due to their limited context windows, which cannot effectively process token-intensive textual data.
+For InternVL3-8B, this results in a dramatic increase in response time from 1.36 s to over 32 s.

 The addition of sequential-image data provides a more modest benefit.
 While Gemini-2.5-Flash sees a slight accuracy increase from 0.91 to 0.92, open-source models derive no clear advantage, as the increased token load from multiple images further strains their processing capabilities and increases latency.
 This suggests that for risk assessment at the current timestep, explicit physics data is the most critical input, with sequential visual context offering only marginal gains.